 How long do points stay on the driving record?

 There are 15 different categories a driver can receive points for infractions when operating a vehicle.
-The points for 14 of them accident offenses, disqualified driver, careless driving, construction and use offense, reckless and dangerous driving, 4 types of codes for drink, 3 codes for drugs, insurance offense, license offence, miscellaneous offenses, motorway offense, pedestrian offense, speed limits, traffic direction and signs, special code and theft or unauthorized taking stay on your record for 4 years.
+The points for 14 of them accident offences, disqualified driver, careless driving, construction and use offence, reckless and dangerous driving, 4 types of codes for drink, 3 codes for drugs, insurance offence, licence offence, miscellaneous offences, motorway offence, pedestrian offence, speed limits, traffic direction and signs, special code and theft or unauthorized taking stay on your record for 4 years.

 There are also 3 where the points stay on your record for 11 years including 4 codes under careless driving, 5 codes under drink and 3 codes under drugs.

 Points are automatically removed from a driving record when the time period expires.
 This is the only way points are taken off a driving record.

 How many points for a driving offence?

 The number of points per infraction is dependent on the offence.
 The majority of the offences have at minimum 3 points that will be added to a driving record.
 The maximum is set at 11 which can be assessed to a driving record in 5 different categories.

 All the offences where 11 points can be added to a driving record are an option when the case is heard in court.
 The amount is determined by the magistrate where 3 to 11 points can be placed on the driving record.
 Examples of this include DR10 driving or attempting to drive with alcohol level above limit.
 The range is 3 to 11.
 All 5 reckless and dangerous driving offences are also from 3 to 11 points.
 Because so many drivers are charged under this code DR10 insurance is often used instead when searching for providers of drink-driving insurance